Friday, August 7, 2009

 In high school I studied German.
 I've always loved German because you can create a legitimate new word by mashing together any number of words that describe the object.
 Invent a device that can vacuum, dust, mop, and sweep?
 Staubsaugerstaubtuchbauschauskehrerding.
 It's now a word.
 Pretty sweet, eh?

-Oxford English Dictionary.
+There are over 600,000 words in the Oxford English Dictionary.
 According to the BBC article "The words in the mental cupboard," the average English speaker knows between 50,000 and 75,000.
 This strikes me as incredibly depressing.
 They say that the study of Latin expands a person's vocabulary by around 80,000 words.
 In the five months I've been studying Latin, it has given me great delight to announce the roots the words I'm learning anyone within earshot.
 (The reaction when I proclaim, "Ah, probity.
 From the Latin probitas, meaning honesty," is usually rolled eyes, but it makes me feel all smart and classical.)

 What is the point of my musings?
 I wish to encourage all of the potential word-smiths out there.
 Let's get off our posteriors and get creative with our language.
 Wouldn't our world be a lovelier and more interesting place if our daily vocabularies were varied, rather than the inane drivel that mass-media forces upon us?

-how she think.
+And that's how she think.

 Want to know how many words you know?
 Here is a link to the BBC article "The words in the mental cupboard."